 For instance, maybe your family went out to dinner and you had a couple of drinks.
 You don’t feel like you’re that intoxicated, and it’s embarrassing to say that you don’t think you should drive home.
 So the whole family gets back in the car and you head for the house, where you roll through a stop sign and cause an accident.
 All of a sudden, your situation is very precarious, even though you never intended for things to get this far.

 This can also be an issue for young people who drink.
 For instance, someone may be 21 years old, but they may still spend time with their high school friends when they’re home from college, such as when they come back for summer vacation.
 If one of their friends is 17 years old and they’re caught driving while intoxicated, they technically have a minor in the car with them.
 This can make it more serious than if the exact same thing had happened but they had been driving around with their college friends, who are at least 18 years old.

-If you find yourself facing serious charges and your future hangs in the balance, carefully consider all of your legal defense options.
+If you find yourself facing felony DUI charges and your future hangs in the balance, carefully consider all of your legal defense options.